-Calvin Souder is an attorney whose practice entails commercial/residential real estate, tax, general complex litigation, toxic torts, product liability, fraud and commercial matters, corporate governance and compliance, and insurance.
+Calvin W. Souder is an attorney whose practice includes commercial/residential real estate, tax, general complex litigation, toxic torts, product liability, fraud and commercial matters, corporate governance and compliance, and insurance.

-Mr. Souder represents corporations and government entities on a wide variety of complex corporate transactions and legal matters.
-In his practice, Mr. Souder helps developers and multi-family property owners navigate municipalities in drafting and negotiating redevelopment agreements, Long Term Tax Exemptions (PILOTS) and tax appeals.
-He also advises clients on identifying and pursuing potential funding sources.
-Souder provides clients with invaluable aid in landlord/tenant and municipal courts.
+Calvin represents corporations and government entities on a wide variety of complex corporate transactions and legal matters.
+In his practice, Mr. Souder helps developers and multi-family property owners navigate municipalities in drafting and negotiating redevelopment agreements, Long-term Term Tax Exemptions (PILOTS), and tax appeals.
+Mr. Souder also advises clients on identifying and pursuing potential funding sources.
+He also provides clients with invaluable aid in landlord/tenant and municipal courts.
 He assists clients in developing strategies to defend themselves from claims while effectively managing potential statutory and regulatory pitfalls brought about by litigation and complex transactions.
 Mr. Souder also aids clients in developing comprehensive strategic plans and consultation regarding the potential impact of policy and regulatory changes.
-In addition, he provides clients with access to both federal and state legislators who fashion legislation affecting a variety of industries including: real estate, education, health care, energy, the environment and insurance.
+In addition, Mr. Souder provides clients with access to both federal and state legislators who fashion legislation affecting a variety of industries including real estate, education, health care, energy, the environment, and insurance.

-Mr. Souder was formerly an associate of one of the nation’s largest and most prestigious law firms prior to founding Souder, Shabazz & Woolridge.
+Calvin was formerly an associate of one of the nation’s largest and most prestigious law firms before founding Souder, Shabazz & Woolridge.
 Before that, he clerked for U.S. District Judge Susan D. Wigenton in the District of New Jersey from 2008-2009 and New Jersey Superior Court Judge John A. O’Shaughnessy of Hudson County Superior Court, Civil Division, from 2007-2008.
-In his role as a law clerk, he reviewed dispositive motions, social security appeals and discovery disputes; he also drafted written opinions on a variety of civil and criminal law matters.
+In his role as a law clerk, he reviewed dispositive motions, social security appeals, and discovery disputes; he also drafted written opinions on a variety of civil and criminal law matters.

-Mr. Souder graduated with honors from Seton Hall University School of Law in 2007.
+Calvin graduated from Seton Hall University School of Law in 2007, with honors.
 While in law school he served as Vice-President of the Black Law Student Association, Corporate Relations Director for the Northeast Black Law Student Association and was a member of the moot court team.
 Mr. Souder also received the ALI-ABA Scholarship and Leadership award for the class of 2007 and was recognized as the Best Oral Advocate in Appellate Advocacy.
 While at the College of the Holy Cross, Mr. Souder was a member of the school’s varsity football team and Vice-President of the Black Student Union.